The 5 Makeup Brushes Every Makeup Newbie Needs

 Try: IT Cosmetics Heavenly Luxe Powder Brush ($48, : This do-it-all brush is as sturdy as it is fluffy.
 Use it all over for whatever your powdering needs might be.

 5. The crease brush: So far we've only given you options for the face, but let's not forget the eyes.
 A crease brush is essential for applying pigmented shadow all over the eye, namely in the hard to maneuver crease.
 You'll know you've got a crease brush thanks to it's light, rounded tip.

-Try: Wet 'n' Wild Wet n Wild Crease Brush ($.99): Probably the most affordable brush on the market, this synthetic brush contains two-toned bristles so you can see just how much product you're applying.
+Try: Wet 'n' Wild Wet n Wild Crease Brush ($.99, Target): Probably the most affordable brush on the market, this synthetic brush contains two-toned bristles so you can see just how much product you're applying.

 Bonus brush: The makeup sponge: OK, it's not really a brush, but it's a solid option to add to your beauty bag.
 The porous texture, pointed tips, and blending ability make a makeup sponge ideal for foundation and concealer application.

 Now that you've gotten the lowdown on which brushes are essential to your makeup kit, be sure to learn the proper way to clean your brushes so they stay makeup free, safe from bacteria, and in tip-top shape!

 What makeup brushes are your essentials?
 Share with us your picks!